klust/EPICURE-meetings/docs/20241202-Brussels/transcript.md

 fills the entire waffle iron.
 However, the waffle has to be eaten very fresh and cannot really be reheated.
 Enter the gauffre de Liège.
 This one is made from a drier dough that is pressed between the waffle iron.
 As a result, it has a more irregular shape.
-It it also much denser and contains a lot more sugar.
+It is also much denser and contains a lot more sugar.
 But it can be reheated which makes it so popular at the many waffle stands in the tourist centre.
 As the Brussels waffle is so hard to make, it has in fact become very